Beagle mixes are an ever-popular hybrid who are known for their energy and enthusiasm for life, making them a family favorite.

 For those considering a Bagel dog, it is important to remember the potential health implications of a dog with a long body and short legs; Intervertebral Degenerative Disc Disease is a common spinal condition also referred to as a “slipped disk”.

 5. Beagador (Beagle x Labrador)

 Beagadors are kind-hearted, loving dogs who are well suited to family life.
-They are playful and fun, and do well with people of all ages.
+They are playful and fun, doing well with people of all ages.